Anglican Diocese of Zaria

 The Anglican Diocese of Zaria is one of eleven within the Anglican Province of Kaduna, itself one of 14 provinces within the Church of Nigeria.
-The current bishop is Abiodun Ogunyemi who replaced Cornelius Bello in 2017.
+The current bishop is Abiodun Ogunyemi, who replaced Cornelius Bello in 2017.

-The Diocese was created out of the existing Kaduna Diocese 7 March 2007 as the 99th Diocese in the Church of Nigeria; Cornelius S S Bello was the Pioneer Bishop.
+The diocese was created out of the existing Kaduna Diocese on 7 March 2007 as the 99th diocese in the Church of Nigeria; Cornelius S S Bello was the pioneer bishop.
 Abiodun Ogunyemi, Bishop of Damaturu, was translated to Zaria in July 2016.